dapr-sandbox/dapr-logicapps-extension/README.md

 This is thanks to the fact Dapr runs as a sidecar next to the workflow host just as if it was any other app.

-Examine [workflow 2](./samples/workflow2.json) as an example of a workflow that does the following:
+Examine [workflow2.json](./samples/workflow2.json) as an example of a workflow that does the following:

 1. Calls into Azure Functions to get a JSON response
 2. Saves the result to a Dapr state store